LOADING ...

 Then we opened up our squirrel guns and gave em well..

-Down the Mississippi to the of Mexico
+Down the to the Gulf of Mexico

 They lost their pants and their pretty coats